 These tenets have served me very well in addressing root issues for nourishment and I have observed that people happily eat what I serve!
 This philosophy is how I teach my kids to cook and take care of themselves; it has helped me maintain a healthy lifestyle and weight despite the built-in pitfalls of my industry.
 It is a sustainable practice for mind, body, spirit and Mother Earth and I guarantee it will elevate your own kitchen experiences.

-Let me speak a bit about connecting while there is still a chance in September and October to fully engage in purchasing locally grown foods from local hardworking farmers.
 Connect with your inner foodie, family, friends and community through food!
-Eating local, seasonal foods and shopping at local farmers markets is good for us all.
-Supporting your local food/farming community with your dollars speaks volumes instead of trucks trekking volumes.
+Eating local, seasonal foods and shopping at local farmers’ markets is good for us all.
+Supporting your local, hardworking food and farming community with your dollars speaks volumes instead of trucks trekking volumes.
 Connecting yourself to eco-friendly eating helps our ecosystems flourish longterm.

 Garnered from my years of teaching and thousands of hours deep in the cooking trenches, I know now that anyone who wants to cook better can.
 The skills and artistry are already within you to grasp.
 Think about it positively – and it is done.
 Making a conscious effort to connect to all of your senses when cooking will give you hints and gifts all the time on your forays and in the kitchen.
 Connect to creating!
 Great cooks/chefs do not develop their artistry through recipes.
 They observe and hone hands-on skills, use common sense, have a passion and commitment to quality and follow through.
 It is a relationship between themselves and good food.
 Good relationships are good for your health!
 There is nothing better than long conversations over long meals.
 Real cooking, real food, real people, real conversation – no element has to be trendy, complicated, lofty or expensive in order to create a magical meal.

 Connect all these dots and see the magic unfold within and around you!